17 Texinfo::Convert::Converter

 $result = xml_accent($text, $accent_command, $in_upper_case, $use_numeric_entities)

 $text is the text appearing within an accent command. $accent_command should be a Texinfo tree element corresponding to an accent command taking an argument. $in_upper_case is optional, and, if set, the text is put in upper case.
-The function returns the accented letter as XML named entity if possible, falling back to numeric entities if there is no named entity and to an ASCII transliteration as last resort. $use_numeric_entities is optional.
+The function returns the accented letter as XML named entity if possible, falling back to numeric entities if there is no named entity and returns the argument as last resort. $use_numeric_entities is optional.
 If set, numerical entities are used instead of named entities if possible.

 $result = $converter->xml_accents($accent_command, $in_upper_case)